-Our History Method– Five learning techniques are woven throughout all Pandia Press history courses at age-appropriate levels: Students examine multiple resources, read historically significant literature, develop and strengthen critical thinking skills, practice and refine written and verbal expression, and study world geography and geographical significances throughout the history of humankind.
+The History Odyssey Method– Five learning techniques are woven throughout all our history courses at age-appropriate levels: Students examine multiple resources, read historically significant literature, develop and strengthen critical thinking skills, practice and refine written and verbal expression, and study world geography and geographical significances throughout the history of humankind.

-Please refer to the article The Best Way to Learn History for more information about our method of learning.
+Please refer to the article The Best Way to Learn History for more information about the History Odyssey method of learning.

 Note: Modern History Bridge is a bridge course between History Quest and History Odyssey.
-The assignments in MHB are focused on writing and critical thinking, preparing students for higher level instruction.
+The assignments in Bridge are focused on writing and critical thinking, preparing students for History Odyssey courses.